apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>target specifies the target information to back up, it will override the global target policy.</p>
+<p>Specifies the target information to back up, it will override the target in backup policy.</p>
 </td>
 </tr>
 </tbody>